vigneshm278/DAA_Module_23/EX 5A Minimum Cost Path.md

+Developed by: Vignesh M
-# EX 5A Minimum Cost Path
+Register Number: 212223240176# EX 5A Minimum Cost Path
 ## DATE:
 ## AIM:
 To write a Python program using A Naive recursive implementation of Minimum Cost Path Problem.